 Dangers of Drinking Alcohol and Not Eating

-The GI tract, from mouth down to the intestines, gets direct exposure to alcohol every time you drink.
+The GI tract, from mouth down to the intestines, gets direct exposure to alcohol every time one drinks.
+(15)

-Alcohol, regardless of concoction and form, irritates the GI tract, specifically the lining of your stomach and gut.
+Alcohol, regardless of concoction and form, irritates the GI tract, specifically the lining of one’s stomach and gut.

-The longer the contact, the higher the chance that you’ll develop stomach upset and spasmodic diarrhoea the next day after the happy drinking spree.
+The longer the contact, the higher the chance that one’ll develop stomach upset and spasmodic diarrhoea the next day after the happy drinking spree.

 A Rapid Increase in BAC Levels